Everything that happens on our side of town

 3. Data collected (raw)

-1. Prior experience in conducting similar assessments for Corporates/Foundations/Donors/ NGOs with state/national level presence.
+1. At least 5 years prior experience in conducting similar assessments for Corporates/Foundations/Donors/ NGOs with state/national level presence.

 2. Relevant certifications (Applicable as per the law)